Brief Biography

 109 F.3d 88 (1st Cir.
 1997)

-U.S. Court of Appeals for the First Circuit adopted state law doctrine that considers physicians with admission privileges at a Hospital as independent contractors exempting the Hospital from liability for their negligence in medical malpractice cases.
+Court applied state law doctrine that considers physicians with admission privileges at a Hospital as independent contractor, exempting the Hospital from liability.

 2014 WL 511240